smaragden/chancery/README.md

 # Chancery
-Chancery is a module for creating various represantations of a user.
+Chancery is a module for creating various representations of a user.

 ## Usage
 ```python